silviascript/farmony-markets/planning/user-experience/README.md

 Goal: As a user, I should be able to ...

 ######Major Priorities
+- Enter vendor information.
-- View all available farmers markets in the local area.
+- View farmers markets in the local area.
+- View farmers markets on a map.
-- View all available photographs of the farmers market's vendors.
+- View photographs of the farmers market's vendors.
+- View contact information for farmers market.
-- View all contact information (phone, website, etc.) for each vendor.
+- View contact information (phone, website, etc.) for each vendor.
-- View all farmers markets on a map that is integrated on the website.
+- View farmers markets on a map that is integrated on the website.
+- Search farmers markets by location.
+- Search farmers markets by farmers market name.
-- Search farmers markets in specific locations in the local area.
+- Search farmers markets by vendor name.

 ######Medium Priorities
 - Know the distance for each type of transportation to reach a specific farmers market.